RABIA-09/Crime-management-system/README.md

 # Crime-management-system
-Database project
+This is Database project.
-My name is Rabia Nazir.
+Author - Rabia Nazir.